cicada-lang/cicada-plct/docs/diary/2022-11-19-using-readback-during-elaboration.md

 # Solution

-TODO
+Constraints:

+- we can not avoid using `readback` during elaboration, because implicit insertion will always use `readback` to return solved meta variable.

+Currently `readback` has two roles:

+- for partial evaluation,
+- for eta-expansion.

+The role of eta-expansion is needed only because we use `readback` + `alphaEquivalent` to implement `equivalent`.

+Thus we should implement `equivalent` directly, and do not do eta-expansion in `readback`.

 # Ohter use of readback during elaboration

-Note that, we can not avoid using `readback` during elaboration, because of implicit insertion will always use `readback` to return solved meta variable.

 TODO We should review all uses of `readback` during `infer` and `check`: